 About character and paragraph styles

-When you change the formatting of a style, all text to which the style has been applied will be updated with the new format.
+When you change the formatting of a style, all text to which the style has been applied are updated with the new format.

 You can create, edit, and delete styles in stand-alone Adobe InCopy documents or in InCopy content that is linked to an Adobe InDesign CS4 document.
-When the contents are updated in InDesign, new styles are added to the InDesign document, but any style modifications made in InCopy will be overridden by the InDesign style.
-For linked content, it is usually best to manage your styles in InDesign.
+When the contents are updated in InDesign, new styles are added to the InDesign document, but any style modifications made in InCopy is overridden by the InDesign style.
+For linked content, it is best to manage your styles in InDesign.